-Mchembere, D., Mali, D., Attah-Boakye, R. et al. (2 more authors) (Accepted: 2026) An examination of environmental disclosure practices in the non-profit sector: Do UK NGOs walk the green talk?
+Mchembere, D., Mali, D., Attah-Boakye, R. et al. (3 more authors) (2026) An examination of environmental disclosure practices in the non-profit sector: Do UK NGOs walk the green talk?
 Journal of Public Budgeting, Accounting and Financial Management.
-ISSN: 1096-3367 (In Press)
+ISSN: 1096-3367

 Abstract

-Design, methodology and approach: We conducted a manual content analysis of annual reports from 35 leading UK NGOs, comparing environmental disclosures from 2013 and 2023.
+We conducted a manual content analysis of annual reports from 35 leading UK NGOs, comparing environmental disclosures from 2013 to 2023.
 Drawing on established literature, we identified relevant keywords to assess disclosure quality.
-Consistent with prior studies, disclosures quality was coded into four categories: narrative (NAR), numerical (NUM), policy/targets (P/T), and operational activities (OA).
+Consistent with prior studies, disclosure quality was coded into four categories: narrative (NAR), numerical (NUM), policy/targets (P/T) and operational activities (OA).
 Each disclosure was further classified as internally or externally oriented.
 To evaluate changes over time, we applied t-tests to examine the statistical significance of variations in disclosure patterns.
 The analysis compared hand-collected data from 2013 with matched data from 2023.
 This approach enabled a robust assessment of periodic shifts in environmental reporting practices within the UK NGO sector.

 Metadata